AlaGrine/Toxic-Comment-Classification-with-Tensorflow/README.md

 The project folder also contains the following:

-- `stats` folder: The history and metrics of our models, including f1-score and AUC, are available here (csv files).
+- `stats` folder: The history and metrics of our models are available here (csv files).
 - `googletrans` folder: contains the output of the text data augmentation with [googletrans](https://pypi.org/project/googletrans/) API.

 ## Evaluation metrics and handling unbalanced dataset <a name="evaluation"></a>